top of page

 But what I didn’t realize back then was that being broken wasn’t problem.
 It was the language I was using internally, without even realizing it.

-Instead of asking, “Why is this happening to me?”
+At some point, the questions I was asking myself took on a subtle shift.
+It may seem non-consequential at first, but Instead of asking, “Why is this happening to me?”
 I began to ask, “What do I want instead?”
-And instead of asking, “Why are they like this?”, I asked, “What can I do differently?”
+And instead of asking, “Why are they like this?”, I asked, “What can I do differently in situations like this?”

 Five Self-Coaching Questions

-Here are five key questions that helped me shift my mindset and create lasting change:
+Here are five key questions that shifted my mindset and helped me create better outcomes for myself:

 Of course, I had many more questions than just these, depending on the moment or circumstance.
 But the more I practiced asking empowering questions, the more I noticed I was no longer reacting on autopilot.
 Instead, I was making intentional decisions that aligned with the person I wanted to be.

 Shifting focus from what isn't working to what you want to create gives you the power to change your circumstances.
-It isn't an overnight transformation, but with every new question you ask yourself, you'll gain a little more clarity, a little more confidence, and a lot more control over your life.
+It isn't a 'be happy at all costs' situation, it's more of a 'I'm open to what else is possible' stance.
+Don't expect radical overnight transformation with this method, but do expect that every new question you ask yourself, you'll gain a little more insight.
+Some will work, some won't.
+Notice what give you a little more clarity, a little more confidence, and a lot more control over your life—and keep those ones close at hand.

 The truth is, growth is not about "fixing" yourself—you were never broken.
 It’s about getting curious, choosing better questions, and slowly, intentionally, creating the kind of growth that feels right for you.